palekov/Education/README.md

 # Education
-Directory with lerning examples and programms.
+Directory with lerning examples and programms in Java for Stepic online course.

 # [Notes](https://github.com/b4w/Education/tree/master/Notes "Notes")
 Some notes for online cources and more.